|If you like Schmoozy

-|ERICA ROE THE
+|ERICA ROE THE QUEEN OF

 What would rugby be like without Streakers?

 Erica Roe, who now lives in Portugal, Started it at Twickenham says. " I wasn't even meant to be at Twickenham; I was supposed to be at work in my bookshop in Petersfield, Hampshire.
 I blame my elder sister Sally, who was going with a clutch of rugger-bugger friends and roped me in.
 About 25 of us arrived and went straight to the beer tent, where we spent quite some time.
 I was definitely tipsy.
 I couldn't do anything so ridiculous as streaking cold-blooded!
 One of the guys in our group had the hots for me and kept getting too close for comfort, so my friend Sarah Bennett and I moved down to the front.
 We were getting a bit bored, thought we should do something and within seconds had decided 'let's streak'.
 It was an impulse thing.
 We threw our clothes off.
 I handed my bra to some people behind me - and my packet of Marlboro.
 Half-time arrived, and off I went.
 I remember running like hell, knowing I was being pursued and looking back for Sarah, who didn't join me.
 I heard all this screaming and thought, 'I have to get off, the second half is starting'.
 But I quickly realised the roar was for me.
 Then of course I behaved like an egotistical bitch, put my arms in the air and went, 'Yes!
 Hi!'
 That was fun.
 Then I turned back to try and get Sarah out, which is why I was caught.
 These days the police get very aggressive with streakers but they were gentle with me.
 I was lucky.
 I didn't get fined or treated badly and didn't have dogs yapping at my heels.
 A policeman famously put his helmet over my chest to protect my modesty.
 At Twickenham police station they rang my poor parents, who had no idea.
 My father and two brothers had been watching the match on television.
 At half-time my father got up to get a cup of coffee.
 My brother shouted, 'Pa!, Pa!, A woman just ran across the pitch who looked like Erica!'
 But they all assumed it couldn't possibly be me and resumed watching the match.
 The media reaction was incredible.
 Much of it was fun.
 But the whole experience has debunked all the intrigue one has about being famous and being in the media.
 Most boys and girls dream of being famous footballers, ballerinas or actresses.
 So when I got this chance, I grabbed it.
 In this day and age people become famous for nothing - like me, for instance!
 Fame is now a money-making thing, but it wasn't then.
 Some people made a lot of money out of me, but not the large amount they could now.
 In the three years afterwards, when I did personal appearances and opened shops, I only made about Ł8,000 - not a lot.
 People say if it happened now I'd be a millionaire or get my own TV show out of it.
 People did recognise me in the street which was nice at first, but then became disgusting.
 At any rugby event they rolled out the red carpet, kissed my feet and saw it for what it was - fun.
 But when I was lowered onto the pitch from a helicopter at a football match in Bristol, men pushed onto me.
 That was smut.
 A guy from Penthouse or Playboy offered me thousands to take off my clothes but I told him he'd got the wrong end of the stick - that I would never do such a thing.
 The shitty Sun asked me to 'model some fashion clothes', which meant putting on the skimpiest clothes they could find.
 I hated that.
 I wasn't model material.
 I was a short, fat little dumpling with big boobs and I wasn't very attractive in clothes.
 The streak was a strange lesson and I'm glad I did it.It has made me a better person and more content because people have this illusion that being famous is incredible, which it is - but only if you're famous for doing something worthwhile.
 I became famous, but only for my boobs.
 I now live happily in Portugal with my three amazing kids and a man who loves me.
 I'm 43.
 We're farmers and export sweet potatoes.
 I drive tractors and struggle in the mud.
 I'm going to build a mud hut beside the Atlantic.
 What else do you need?

 At this remove, it is interesting to recall the reaction of her father, Peter.
 "She spent her childhood in Africa where such things are not regarded with disfavour.
 It is seen as being perfectly natural."

 On Saturday, 14 November 2002, rugby fan Clare Morgan turned up to watch the match against Fiji wearing a jacket, boots, and a Welsh flag draped around her as a skirt.
 Just after Wales scored their first try, she tore her clothes off and ran onto the Millennium Stadium pitch.
 Cheering fans rose to their feet as she held the flag aloft - before being tackled by a steward on the 22-metre line.
 The blonde from Swansea did it as a response to a challenge from her friends to raise Ł300 for the BBC's annual Children in Need Appeal.
 But her fund-raising streak landed her before Cardiff magistrates charged with breaching public order.
 Miss Morgan was conditionally discharged but was ordered to pay Ł55 costs.

 student from Plymouth, interrupted the final of

-British open between Peter Ebdon and Jimmy White in October 2000.
+Snooker's British open between Peter Ebdon and Jimmy

-of the 1997 Benson & Hedges Masters between Steve Davis and Ronnie
+the final of the 1997 Benson & Hedges Masters

-three times around the snooker table.
-Steve Davis complained he was
+running three times around the snooker table.
+Steve

 saw her back.
 Otherwise the interruption didn't do the

 39 year old father of two any harm.
 He went on to win

 10-8, to lift his only trophy of the 97/98 season.
 Lianne

 said she did it because the game was "depressingly